aws/aws-lc/crypto/fipsmodule/FIPS.md

 ## Entropy sources

 By default, entropy is sourced using a "Passive" method where the specific entropy source depends on the OE.
 Seeding and reseeding material for the DRBG is sourced from the specific entropy source.

-In FIPS mode, each of the entropy sources is subject to a 10× overread.
-That is, when *n* bytes of entropy are needed, *10n* bytes will be read from the entropy source and XORed down to *n* bytes.

 ### Modify entropy source - not recommended